xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.preconditions.html">ifNoneMatchMatches</a></td>
          <td>n/a</td>
          <td>Does the if-none-match value supplied (not) match any Entity Tags given for the resource?
-The implementation will refer to the <code>entityTag</code> property if configured, otherwise it will assume a successful (non-)match.</td>
+The implementation will refer to the <a href="properties.html#entity-tag">entityTag</a> property if configured, otherwise it will assume a successful (non-)match.</td>
        </tr>
        <tr>
          <td><a href="../../../../_static/specifications.preconditions.html">hasIfModifiedSince</a></td>